 - Determine what styles and fits do work on my body

-- Figure out the best color palette for my hair and skin tone
+- Figure out the best color palette for my hair and skin tone which I tend to take care with male skin care products.

 - Define my accessories style